sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Dragonlance Adventures ✅

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Provides all-new information on the character classes, races, artifacts, and powers that are unique to the fascinating world of Krynn.

 </div>